-- Preview Email Newsletter

 WASHINGTON, Sept.
 12 -- The Council of Large Public Housing Authorities (CLPHA) and Reno & Cavanaugh PLLC, have submitted a public comment letter to the U.S. Department of Housing and Urban Development (HUD) strongly opposing the agency's intention to modify its Privacy Act System of Records.
 The proposed changes involve adding sensitive personal information, including date of birth, place of birth, and citizenship status, to the Freedom of Information Act Management System (FMS2).

-CLPHA, which more ST
+CLPHA, which advocates for the preservation of public and affo more ST

 Delaware Nurses Association Urges Changes to Medicare Payment Policies (10)